zeitgeist87/LuaResolver/README.md

 -----
 `syntax: Dns.cleanup()`

-Should be called periodically to cleanup the internal DNS Cache
+Should be called periodically to cleanup the internal DNS cache

 ## TODO